-Keeping weight within the normal range is the only thing that has scientifically proven in pets to slow progression of osteoarthritis and has also been conclusively shown to reduce severity of lameness.
+Keeping weight within the normal range is the only thing scientifically proven to slow the progression of osteoarthritis in pets and has also been conclusively shown to reduce the severity of lameness.
 It is the single most important thing that owners can do to help.
 It has also been shown that compared with overweight dogs, those of appropriate weight, live on average two years longer.
 Some owners are literally killing their pets with “kindness”.
-Simple reductions in normal food and avoiding excessive treats is often all that is required, but prescription diets are available from your vet for pets that struggle with weight control.
+Simple reductions in normal food and avoiding excessive treats is often all that is required, however, prescription diets are available from your vet for pets that struggle with weight control.

-Glucosamine and chondroitin sulphate are building blocks of cartilage.
-Studies dogs show variable effectiveness, but there are some good human clinical trials which have shown similar benefits to NSAIDs.
+- Glucosamine and chondroitin sulphate are building blocks of cartilage.
+Studies show variable effectiveness, but there are some good human clinical trials that have shown similar benefits to NSAIDs.
 The onset is much slower.
-A minimum of six weeks should be given to assess a benefit and in some cases up to six months before deciding if it is working or not.
+A minimum of six weeks should be given to assess a benefit and, in some cases, up to six months before deciding if it is working or not.
 As these are not classed as medicines, quality control can be very variable.
-Analysis of some off the shelf products has shown a frequently lower content than on the label.
+Analysis of some off-the-shelf products has shown a frequently lower content than on the label.
 Buying from a reputable source gives a better chance that you are administering the correct dose.

-Essential fatty acids are most commonly fish oil derived, with Omega-3 fatty acids frequently present.
-Feeding high doses of Omega -3 fatty acids can reduce production of prostaglandin, which is a major cause of pain and inflammation.
-These are included in some pet foods at increase doses.
-Hill’s j/d diet is one example.
-Two good quality trials in dogs with osteoarthritis showed this diet reduced pain and severity of lameness.
+- Essential fatty acids are most commonly fish oil derived, with Omega-3 fatty acids frequently present.
+Feeding high doses of Omega -3 fatty acids can reduce the production of prostaglandin, which is a major cause of pain and inflammation.
+These are included in some pet foods at increased The Hill’s j/d diet is one such example of this.
+Two good quality trials in dogs with osteoarthritis showed a reduction in pain and the severity of lameness by following this diet.

 Giving a high enough dose of Omega-3 can be difficult.
-For a 30kg dog it has been recommended to give 3500mg/day of the two main forms EPA and DHA.
+For a 30kg dog, it has been recommended to give 3500mg/day of the two main forms EPA and DHA.
 A 1000mg fish oil capsule typically contains 300mg of combined EPA and DHA.
 Therefore 11.6 capsules would be needed per day.
-Hills j/d and Royal canin JS for a 30kg dog would provide 1280mg EPA and DHA (4.5 capsules).
-But j/d also contains other fatty acids which may have a benefit.
+In addition to Hill’s, Royal Canin JS for a 30kg dog would provide 1280mg EPA and DHA (4.5 capsules).
+But j/d also contains other fatty acids which may be beneficial.

-Green lipped muscle contains high levels of EPA and DHA.
-Royal canine JS is a green lipped muscle based diet.
+- Green-lipped muscle contains high levels of EPA and DHA.
+Royal Canin JS is a green-lipped mussel-based diet.
 It has also been shown to reduce lameness in osteoarthritic dogs.
-Studies showing a benefit used high does 20mg/kg/day.
-One study which used lower doses 11mg/kg showed no benefit.
+Studies show a benefit used high doses 20mg/kg/day.
+One study which used lower doses of 11mg/kg showed no benefit.

-Antinol is a recent green lipped muscle extract product.
-Early studies show possible benefit but this is based on small numbers in trials.
+- Antinol is a recent green lipped muscle extract product.
+Early studies show possible benefits, although based on small trial numbers.

-Rosehip has been used in small trials in humans and suggests some improvement in pain and stiffness.
+- Rosehip has been used in small human trials and suggests some improvement in pain and stiffness.
 There are no trials in dogs and cats.

-Tumeric (Curcumin).
+- Turmeric (Curcumin).
 Human and cow laboratory studies show some anti-inflammatory properties.
-Dog absorb this substance poorly compared to humans and there are no convincing veterinary trials showing a benefit.
+Dogs absorb this substance poorly, compared to humans, and there are no convincing veterinary trials showing a potential

-Pentosan polysulphate (“Cartrophen” / “Synovan”) is commonly given to try and alleviate symptoms of osteoarthritis in dogs.
-It is supposed to reduce inflammation and potentially increase joint lubrication.
+Pentosan polysulphate (“Cartrophen” / “Synovan”) is commonly given to alleviate the symptoms of osteoarthritis in dogs.
+It is to reduce inflammation and potentially increase joint lubrication.
 Many vets feel it is effective in reducing pain and lameness, though the results of limited clinical trials are inconclusive.

-There is no one treatment that will cures an osteoarthritic dog or cat.
-The key to success is understanding that there are numerous things owners can do in the life-long management of this condition.
+There is no one treatment that will cure an osteoarthritic dog or cat.
+The key to success is understanding the methods in which owners can manage this life-long condition.
 Many animals have arthritis and are enjoying full and active lives.